CyVerse-learning-materials/foss/docs/06_reproducibility_I.md

     <figcaption></figcaption>
 </figure>

+!!! quote "Definition"

-**Definition:** Manually navigating a mouse across a graphical user interface (GUI) and running commands by selecting from menu options.
+    Manually navigating a mouse across a graphical user interface (GUI) and running commands by selecting from menu options.

 #### Advantages

-* Inuitive and easy to navigate a GUI and click buttons
+- Inuitive and easy to navigate a GUI and click buttons

 #### Limitations

-* It can be slow to sequence through hundreds of clicks to accomplish an analysis.
+- It can be slow to sequence through hundreds of clicks to accomplish an analysis.
-* Less reproducible - Cumbersome to write and follow a click-by-click tutorial
+- Less reproducible - Cumbersome to write and follow a click-by-click tutorial

 <br>
 <br>